schrieksoft/terraform-provider-snapcd/docs/data-sources/module.md

 - `apply_after_hook` (String) Shell script that should be executed after the 'Apply' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `apply_before_hook` (String) Shell script that should be executed before the 'Apply' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
-- `depends_on_modules` (List of String) A list on Snap CD Modules that this Module depends on.
-Note that Snap CD will automatically discover depedencies based on the Module using as inputs the outputs from another Module, so use `depends_on_modules` where you want to explicitly establish a dependency where outputs are not referenced as inputs.
 - `destroy_after_hook` (String) Shell script that should be executed after the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `destroy_before_hook` (String) Shell script that should be executed before the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `engine` (String) Determines which binary will be used during deployment.
 Must be one of 'OpenTofu' and 'Terraform'.
 Setting this to 'OpenTofu' will use `tofu`.
 Setting it to 'Terraform' will use `terraform`.
 Setting this will override any default value set on the Module's parent Namespace.